intranda/goobi-plugin-step-batch-progress/docs/index_en.md

 Parameter           |  Description
 ------------------- | -----------------------------------------------------
 `url`               | Enter the URL for the API of AEON here.
+`apiKey`            | A key can be specified here that is to be used instead of the login and password.
 `username`          | Define the user name to be used here.
 `password`          | Enter the password for accessing the API here.